CambourneCrescent/CambourneCrescent.github.io/content/docs/curriculum/quran/_index.md

 ## 🧠 Memorisation Curriculum

-Each class memorises a set of short **Sūrahs** from *Juz ʿAmma*, beginning with the easiest to learn.
-As students advance, they are introduced to longer and more complex chapters appropriate to their age and ability.
+Each class memorises a set of short **Sūrahs** from *Juz ʿAmma*, along with other important verses and Surahs, beginning with those that are easiest to learn.
+The memorisation schedule is spread across [three terms](https://cambournecrescent.github.io/docs/curriculum/#-academic-year-structure) each year.
+As students progress, they are gradually introduced to longer and more complex Sūrahs suited to their age and ability.

 | **Class** | **Autumn Term** | **Spring Term** | **Summer Term** |
 |:---------:|:----------------|:----------------|:----------------|